social-science-data-editors/template_README/template-README.md

 - [ ] Random seed is set at line _____ of program ______
 - [ ] No Pseudo random generator is used in the analysis described here.

-### Memory and Runtime Requirements
+### Memory, Runtime, Storage Requirements

 > INSTRUCTIONS: Memory and compute-time requirements may also be relevant or even critical.
 Some example text follows.
 It may be useful to break this out by Table/Figure/section of processing.
 For instance, some estimation routines might run for weeks, but data prep and creating figures might only take a few minutes.
+You should also describe how much storage is required in addition to the space visible in the typical repository, for instance, because data will be unzipped, data downloaded, or temporary files written.

 #### Summary